Eriana Blanco Flashes Sideboob & Booty In Sexy Bathroom Selfie On Instagram: ‘Vibin’ At Home’

 Eriana Blanco took to her Instagram account on Friday night to share yet another racy post with her loyal followers.
 She flashed her curves in the post as she revealed she was “vibin'” from the comfort of her own home.

-Eriana opted for a tiny gray top with daring cuts on the sides that flaunted her under boob as well as her toned arms.
+Eriana opted for a tiny gray top with daring cuts on the sides that flaunted her underboob as well as her toned arms.
 She added a pair of black thong panties that rested high on her curvy hips and put her tiny waist and round booty in the spotlight.
 Her flat tummy and lean legs can also be seen in the shot.

 In the photo, she sat on the edge of her bathroom sink with her backside towards the lens.
 She arched her back and twisted around to look over her shoulder with a sultry stare while snapping the photo of herself in the mirror.